Accepting New Patients. Call us for a consultation for Birth Center or Hospital Birth.

 Certified Nurse Midwives located in Paterson, NJ

 Once you discover you’re pregnant, you’re counting down the days until you go through childbirth and hold your precious baby in your arms.
-Paola Escobar, MSN, CNM, and the team of midwives at Holistic OB/GYN & Midwifery Service in Clifton, New Jersey, help you have a healthy pregnancy and prepare for safe childbirth with attentive, personalized care.
-The preferred hospital of Holistic OB/GYN & Midwifery Service is Hackensack University Medical Center at Pascack Valley in Westwood, New Jersey.
+Paola A. Escobar, MSN, CNM, and the team of midwives at Holistic OB/GYN & Midwifery Service in Clifton, New Jersey, help you have a healthy pregnancy and prepare for safe childbirth with attentive, personalized care.
 Call Holistic OB/GYN & Midwifery Service to discuss your childbirth options or schedule a consultation online today.
-We also offer services at two birth centers in NJ: Our Birth Center in Morrisstown & The Birth Center of NJ in Union.
+We offer services at birth centers in NJ: The Birth Center of NJ in Union, NJ and Our Birth Center in Morristown & Hudson located in Guttenberg, NJ.

 Childbirth Q & A